CryptoPascal31/pact-util-lib/docs/source/util-lists.rst

 ~~~~~~~~~~~~~~~~~
 *in* ``list`` *→* ``bool``

-Verify and enforces that a list is not empty
+Verify and enforces that a list is not empty.

 .. code:: lisp